amw-zero/concerning_quality/_posts/2021-11-25-refactor-refinement.md

 Here's an example of something they would say:

 > Bakers are telling us that they keep burning their biscuits while they're on the phone taking people's orders.
 They want a self-service order platform so they can spend less time on the phone and more time baking.
-Their customers should be allowed to place and track orders.
-The bakers want to be able to see their upcoming orders so they can prioritize their work.
+If their customers can place and track their own orders, the bakers could see their upcoming orders and prioritize their work with fewer phone calls.
 With this in place, they'll lower their percentage of burnt biscuits (PBB) and they'll have no problem signing up for our service contract.

 PMs think and speak about things that happen in the physical world.
 In the bakery example, they'd speak of bakers, biscuits, customers, and orders.
 They'd speak about the process of customers placing orders and how the bakers view and fulfill them.
 PMs live in the _problem domain_ - the sphere of activity of a particular business, field, or anything that we want to model as a computer program.

-At some point, we have to actually encode these activities as a program, and this is where the abstraction level changes.
-No longer are we only concerned with the abstract nouns and verbs of the problem domain, but we also have to worry about concrete technologies and user experiences.
-Bakers would never ask for a relational database to solve their problem, but here is where we have to think about it.

 Let's make this more concrete with some code.
-Here's a small subset of  the bakery behavior back at the level of abstraction in the problem domain:
+Here's a small subset of the bakery behavior at the level of abstraction of the problem domain:

 {% highlight typescript %}